HabsGleich/permissions/README.md

 - **Database**
     - Currently only PostgreSQL is supported
 - **Signs**
-    - Server owners can place signs on the server where players can view their rank and the expiry time live
+    - Players can place signs on the server where other players can view their rank and the expiry date live
+        - This simply works by putting %showRank% in the first line of the sign

 ## Permissions